kermitt2/grobid/doc/Grobid-service.md

 ## Configure the server

 If required, modify the file under `grobid/grobid-home/config/grobid.yaml` for starting the server on a different port or if you need to change the absolute path to your `grobid-home` (e.g. when running on production).
 By default `grobid-home` is located under `grobid/grobid-home`. `grobid-home` contains all the models and static resources required to run GROBID.

+See the [configuration page](Configuration.md) for details on how to set the different parameters of the `grobid.yaml` configuration file.
+Service and logging parameters are also set in this configuration file.

+If Docker is used, see [here](https://grobid.readthedocs.io/en/latest/Grobid-docker/#configure-using-the-yaml-config-file) on how to start a Grobid container with a modified configuration file.

 ### Model loading strategy
 You can choose to load all the models at the start of the service or lazily when a model is used the first time, the latter being the default.